syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 ### Create data model

-You need to create a collection of KanbanModel objects for populating SfKanban.
+You need to create a collection of KanbanModel objects for populating Kanban Board.

 {% highlight c# %}